ptikobj/george-chapman-studio/_posts/2022-02-18-nothing-out-there.md

 destroyed by his obsession.

 ![Rex at the petrol station in 'Spoorloos' (1988, dir.
 George Sluizer)](/assets/img/bUx4l89.jpg)

+Rex at the petrol station in 'Spoorloos' (1988, dir.
+George Sluizer)

 Like Rex, I developed an obsession with these haunting, evocative non-places in Cape Town, either searching for lost memories or seeking